slavagu/moodometer/PITCHME.md

 # moodometer

-This is a demo project showing how to create a serverless app in a few simple steps.
+A simple app to capture team mood and see how it changes over time.

-Most samples are taken from this excellent tutorial: https://serverless-stack.com
+> This is a demo project showing how to create a serverless app in a few simple steps, inspired by https://serverless-stack.com

 ---